ai-lab-science/Solo12-Robot/README.md

  The "Hip AA Bearing" of size 25 x 20 x 4mm were replaced with bearings of 27 x 20 x 4mm because of availability.
 The .STL files were updated accordingly.
 The bearings can be found [here](https://www.123kugellager.de/lager-R2520-2Z-ZEN)
 <!-- LICENSE -->

+### Foot Contact Switch

+The Foot contact switch was exchanged for a Hall-effect Sensor.
+The sensor has the same Supply voltage and Senses a magnet at the bottom of the foot.
+CHeck [here](Solo12-Robot\Foot Contact Switch) for more Details

 ## Supplier Links
 All other parts were bought as described.
 I divided the Project into 3 parts.
 Here is a Table for all parts from the Main Body: